 Unfortunately, until you actually sail, you won’t find out which group you belong to.
 Hopefully, you’ll be in the first group, but even if you aren’t, there are ways to prevent it or at least alleviate it.
 Some people swear by certain remedies, while others claim they are a mere placebo.
 It's up to you to try them out and see what works for you.

 The fact that a person gets sick as soon as the boat begins to rock is the result of contrasting sensory perceptions that the brain does not know how to process.
 Kinetosis occurs when the brain perceives motion (for example, through the muscles that compensate for the rocking of the boat), but at the same time (especially below deck) receives visual input that it is stationary.
-These two perceptions contradict one other, confusing the brain which leads to the release of too much histamine and activates the vomiting centre.
+These two perceptions contradict one other, confusing the brain, leading to the release of too much histamine and activating the vomiting centre.
 It takes two to three days for the brain to get used to the sea and sometimes it never does.

-Below we will introduce you to some tips and tricks to prevent you suffering from seasickness, but of course there are also treatments.
+Below we'll be introducing you to some tips on preventing seasickness, but of course there are also medical treatments.
 There are many types of tablets and chewing gums that can help against motion sickness, such as the Kinedril.
 Antihistamines help well against nausea, but they can cause drowsiness.
 Diphenhydramine and dimenhydrinate prevent the transmission of nerve impulses to the vomiting centre.
 Scopalmin, in turn, inhibits nausea and is available as patches.
 However, antiemetics often have side effects (most often drowsiness) or may interact with other medicines, so they should never be taken without consulting your doctor or pharmacist.

 How to prevent seasickness?